bakame-php/aide-base32/README.md

 functions or class to allow encoding or decoding strings using [RFC4648](https://datatracker.ietf.org/doc/html/rfc4648) base32 algorithm.

 > [!CAUTION]
-> Sub-split of Aide for Error.
+> Sub-split of Aide for Base32.
 > ⚠️ this is a sub-split, for pull requests and issues, visit: https://github.com/bakame-php/aide

 ## Installation